Public Policy for the Greater Good

 - General Mills supports inclusive U.S. immigration policy.
 We are a member of the New American Economy, a coalition of diverse business leaders who support immigration reforms that will help create jobs for Americans today.
 And we stood up and called on Congress to immediately pass the bipartisan Dream Act or legislation that provides Dreamers raised in our country the permanent solution they deserve.

-- General Mills has long history of supporting employees’ civic engagement.
+- General Mills has a long history of supporting employees’ civic engagement.
 We built an internal voter information center for employees to give them the resources to make their voice heard in their community.
 We also hosted informational webinars to educate and discuss the election.

 - Strengthening our Communities